 - i.
 Affected Persons: There are no affected persons who shall be directly or indirectly adversely affected by the proposed interventions. - ii.
-Other Interested persons: In relation to structural interventions, these would be contractors, project management consultants, regulatory bodies/institutional stakeholders such as Pollution Control Board, Forest and Wildlife department or other environmental authorities, etc. In relation tonon-structural interventions, these would be communities living downstream of dam who would be the key stakeholders during the implementation of EAP.
+Other Interested persons: In relation to structural interventions, these would be contractors, project management consultants, regulatory bodies/institutional stakeholders such as Pollution Control Board, Forest and Wildlife department or other environmental authorities, etc. In relation to non-structural interventions, these would be communities living downstream

-iii.
-Disadvantaged and Vulnerable Stakeholders: Illiterate persons, physically challenged, women and elderly would be key stakeholders - requiring special focus and outreach to ensure that they are well informed about the provisions of the EAP.
+- who are key stakeholders to be involved in the implementation of EAP. - iii.
+Disadvantaged and Vulnerable Stakeholders: Illiterate persons, physically challenged, women and elderly would be key stakeholders requiring special focus and outreach to ensure that they are well informed about the provisions of the EAP.